ryrizo/conv-neural-network/README.md

 When originally planning this project, I thought I wouldn't have a lot of trouble setting up my AWS server with the GPU support.
 The big hiccup was some additional steps for the Cuda installation on EC2.
 After finding a blog explaining the step by step for the Cuda install, the remaining tensorflow installation instructions went smoothly.

 #### Setting up the Conv Net
 I started with the TensorFlow tutorial for ConvNets and found myself studying the code and trying to reverse engineer the functionality.
-I reached a point of frustration and realized I would learn more by making a simple architecture without a tutorial.
+Rather than just running the tutorial, I moved parts of the functionality into a Jupyter notebook server to ensure I knew what was happening.
+I eventually got the architecture to work, but realized I would learn more by making a simple architecture without a tutorial.

 #### Training
 TensorFlow and TensorBoard making training an algorithm very easy.
 I love the TensorBoard setup which takes a lot of the effort out of visualizing your results.
 I wish I had been able to try additional architectures and try to tune model architectures more.
 After the time it took to understand tensorflow, I down scoped my project to focus on getting two working architectures and scores for those architectures.

 #### Evaluation
 My biggest dissappointment was not getting a training score vs steps graph for the models.
 When I tried to run the script to get the periodic test scores for the graph, I ran out of memory.
 I ran out of time to deal with resource sharing on the server.
 The CudaNet architecture outperformed my simple architecture as expected.
+I think both models would have some improvements given more training time.

 #### What would I do with this dataset given more time?
 I would like to create a presentation that breaks down how convolutional neural networks function.
 I'd also like to compare different architectures and try to give an opinion on why one is outperforming the other.
 Typically when I run out of time on a machine learning problem, I want to pursue additional preprocessing of data and additional parameter tuning.
 I found the architecture aspect of deep learning conv nets really interesting and hope to study them more in the future.